Is the camp accredited?

 Camp Matoaka emphasizes participation and individual achievement over competition.
-Any camper who wishes to be a part of our inter-camp teams (gym, ski, softball, soccer, volleyball or tennis) makes the team.
-Every camper who tries out for the play is cast; and all campers are invited to participate in the talent show, dance show or music recital.
+Any camper who wishes to be part of our inter-camp teams (gym, soccer, swim, etc.) makes the team.
+Every camper who auditions for the play is cast; and all campers are invited to participate in the talent show, dance show or music recital.

 What kind of health care system does the camp offer?

 Five Registered Nurses and one local Nurse Practitioner oversee our Health Center throughout the summer.
 Our Nurse Practitioner, associated with Camp Matoaka for over 15 summers, visits camp each day, and all nurses live on campus and are available 24 hours a day, and the nearest hospital is 9 miles from camp.
 Matoaka’s Health Center Manager has been a part of the camp family for 10 summers.
 Our wellness team also includes our Camp Psychologist and Food Allergy Coach.
 Camp Matoaka’s Health Center provides first aid and administers all over-the-counter medications.
 The nurses also administer scheduled medications to campers.
 Our facilities enable us to perform strep screening, blood glucose monitoring, urinalysis and much more!
 All waterfront staff are Lifeguard and First Aid/CPR certified, and all camp staff are trained in first aid, concussion awareness, and other emergency procedures throughout Staff Training.